This guide will walk you through the basic function of a MiniTrack controller that you will likely use frequently on and before race day including:

 On race day, you will likely use the Copy Current option.
 If you have powered the controller off since collecting the race data, the file containing the race data will no longer be the current file, in which case you should copy all files.

-Once you have the USB with the data plugged into your PC, you can double-click the MRK file for the race data to open it in SimpleClient.
-You can then Stream the Data normally.
+Once you have the USB with the data plugged into your PC, you can double-click the MRK file for the race data to open it in SimpleClient or use This Method to open the data in Fusion.